Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-5-trampoline-hooking.md

 </div>

-Now after execution of our payload and stolen in our allocated memory it jumps back to our original instruction as to not break flow of execution.
+Now after execution of our payload and the stolen bytes in our allocated memory it jumps back to our original instruction as to not break flow of execution.

 **Reading entities back in C++**

-Now we just poll that slot from our tool and log new entities as they appear:
+Now, our external process polls the reserved memory region (entityAddr) in the target process to monitor for new entity pointers:

 <div class="cpp-code"><span class="kw">while</span> (<span class="kw">true</span>)
 {